data-solution-automation-engine/data-solution-framework/design-patterns/design-pattern-data-vault-hub.md

 During the selection the key distribution approach is implemented to make sure a dedicated Data Warehouse key is created.
 This can be an integer value, a hash key (i.e. MD5 or SHA1) or a natural business key.

 ## Implementation Guidelines

+Hubs are core business concepts which must be immediately and uniquely identifiable through their name.

 Loading a Hub table from a specific Staging Layer table is a single, modular, ETL process.
 This is a requirement for flexibility in loading information as it enables full parallel processing.